Alados5/rac_bolt_modulator/README.md

 4. Connect RaCMAN to console or emulator
 5. Open `Menu` -> `Patch loader...`
 6. Click `Add ZIP...` and browse the downloaded zip
-7. Repeat from step 2 for other games
+7. Repeat from step 2 for any other games

 ## Configuring mod options